 The main principles taken into account on whether composite items are separate depreciating assets are:

 The draft Ruling also covers assets that are jointly held and whether an 'interest in an underlying asset' for the purposes of section 40-35 requires an entity to have an interest in all parts of a depreciating asset, or whether an interest in any part of the asset is enough.
 However, the draft Ruling does not address Division 43 which provides deductions for certain capital works expenditure.

 The importance of maintaining an accurate fixed asset register is sometimes overlooked by businesses.
 A tax fixed asset review may play a very valuable role in assisting businesses with short and long term planning by ensuring it is correctly reported.

-KPMG’s Tax Technology and Innovation team can help identify opportunities through its Capital Allowances Data Analytics (CADA) tool, including the identification of significant assets for further review of composite assets in order to accelerate tax depreciation claims.
+KPMG’s Tax Technology & Innovation team can help identify opportunities through its Capital Allowances Data Analytics (CADA) tool, including the identification of significant assets for further review of composite assets in order to accelerate tax depreciation claims.
 In addition, CADA can also determine: